Spring 2018 Schedule

 Taylor Shanklin, Vice President Product Marketing and Strategy, Pursuant, @tshankcycles

 Taylor Shanklin has more than a decade spent in the nonprofit technology sector.
 Her passion and purpose are to help charitable organizations connect the dots between marketing, tech and fundraising.
 Her areas of expertise include keeping clients delighted, strategic consulting, project management, product marketing and building brand awareness.
 She began work for Pursuant in 2017, but previously worked at Hack for Good, RaiseMore, Kimbia and Blackbaud.
+Taylor received her Master's Degree in Mass Communication and New Media from Texas State in 2007.

 Penny Riordan, Director, Digital Audience Engagement, Gatehouse Media, @PennyRiordan1

-Penny Riordan is and experienced social media manager, project manager and content strategist in both print and online.
+Penny Riordan is an experienced social media manager, project manager and content strategist in both print and online.
 She loves learning the details of an audience and then planning content to better serve them.
 She's also passionate about users having good experiences on the websites they visit.
 She has worked with Gatehouse since 2014, but previously worked for Patch and the Carroll County Times in Maryland.
 As Director, Digital Audience Engagement, Penny works with newsrooms on digital best practices and audience engagement, leads audience development efforts in the company and across departments, manage digital vendor relationships, develops centralized content initiatives and leads social media, video and newsletter best practices for newsrooms.

 She loves to volunteer as a social media manager for nonprofits by helping them launch Facebook pages and develop content to grow their audience.